TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 Descriptors
 -----------

 Descriptors are narrative truths that characters, obstacles or even the scene could have.

 These can be aspects or traits that give some sort of *narrative permission* (For example, a character with ``Wings`` would be able to fly, while others that don't have that Descriptor wouldn't be able to.
 Another character might have an ``Axe`` that would let them chop down a tree.).

 They could also give **Advantage** or **Disadvantage** to certain actions (For example, a character with the Descriptor ``Strong`` would have **Advantage** when trying to lift something heavy, while a character with the Descriptor ``Injured Leg`` would have **Disadvantage** when trying to run).

 .. _interpret-the-odds:

 Interpreting the Odds
 ---------------------

-The GM interprets the context of the narrative and any Descriptor that is in play (and could alter the odds of the action), concluding whether the character has Advantage or Disadvantage.
+The GM interprets the context of the narrative and any :hoverxref:`Descriptor <descriptors>` that is in play (and could alter the odds of the action), concluding whether the character has Advantage or Disadvantage.

-Some game mechanics might say they give "Advantage" or "Disadvantage".
-Other things like **Descriptors** usually impose Advantage or Disadvantage to certain actions.
+Some game mechanics might say they give "Advantage" or "Disadvantage" in specific situations.
+Other things like :hoverxref:`Descriptors <descriptors>` or :hoverxref:`Conditions <conditions>` usually impose Advantage or Disadvantage to certain actions.

 Some GMs like to tally each and every one of the Descriptors, Conditions or other situations in play that could alter the odds, subtracting positives from negatives.
 Others like to eyeball it and infer whether there is match (50/50) of if the scales are tipped one way or the other (Advantageous or Disadvantageous for the character initiating the action).

-Whichever the case, the GM only defines which die the player must roll.
+Whichever the case, the GM only defines which die the player must :hoverxref:`roll <rolling-the-dice>`.
 The player can decide to move forward with the action with those odds, or back down and try something else.

 .. _risk: